Photo: Wikimedia Commons

 The name itself is a beautiful accident of language.
 Spanish colonists called this place "Las Chorreras" — the waterfalls, not rivers.
 Over centuries of mishearing and creative mispronunciation, it became "Ocho Rios" — eight rivers.
 There are not eight rivers here.
-But there is one spectacular waterfall that drops 180 feet over limestone terraces straight into the Caribbean Sea: Dunn's River Falls.
-I had seen photographs of it for years, but standing at the base and looking up at all that water thundering down through jungle green was something else entirely.
-The roar of it filled my chest.
-The mist soaked my face before I even started climbing.
+But there is one spectacular waterfall that drops 180 feet over limestone terraces straight into the Caribbean Sea, and I was about to climb it with sixty strangers.

-Our guide, a barrel-chested man named Carlton, organized us into a human chain.
+Our guide, a barrel-chested man named Carlton, organized us into a human chain at the base of the falls.
 I grabbed the hand of a grandmother from Ohio on my left and a honeymooner from Toronto on my right.
 We did not know each other.
 It did not matter.
 Carlton led us up the slippery limestone, shouting encouragement over the rushing water while cold mountain runoff poured over our feet and legs.
+The rocks were smooth and treacherous underfoot, polished by centuries of water, and I could feel the current pulling at my calves with surprising force.
 I slipped twice.
 The grandmother caught me the first time; I caught the honeymooner the second.
 By the time we reached the top — soaked, laughing, breathing hard — we were hugging like old friends.
 The climb costs about $25 for entry and takes two to three hours.
 I would pay ten times that for the feeling it gave me.

 However, Ocho Rios is more than one waterfall.
 The next morning my wife and I took a taxi to Mystic Mountain, about ten minutes from the port.
 The Sky Explorer chairlift carried us above the jungle canopy — I could hear birds I had never heard before, and the warm breeze carried the scent of wet earth and wild ginger.
 At the top, we rode the Cool Runnings bobsled, inspired by Jamaica's legendary Olympic bobsled team.
 I controlled my own speed down the mountain through bamboo forests and sharp curves.
 My wife screamed the entire way down.
 I was laughing so hard I could barely steer.
 The package runs about $70 to $100 depending on which activities you choose.

 We also visited Blue Hole, a hidden jungle swimming spot about twenty minutes from the port.
-The water there was unlike anything I had seen — so clear and cold that I gasped when I waded in.
-Local guides led us through natural pools and under small waterfalls.
+The water there was unlike anything I had seen — so clear and so cold that I gasped when I waded in, the chill shocking my legs after the tropical heat of the road.
+Local guides led us through natural pools and under small waterfalls where the noise of falling water echoed off rock walls and drowned out everything else.
 I watched a teenager from our group swing off a rope into the deepest pool, whooping with joy, and something shifted in me.
 I realized I had spent years being cautious, careful, measured.
-I grabbed the rope.
+I grabbed that rope.
 The fall was two seconds of pure freedom before the cold water swallowed me whole.
-My wife captured the whole thing on her phone and still plays it back when she wants to see me look genuinely surprised.
+My wife captured the moment on her phone and still plays it back when she wants to see me look genuinely surprised.
+Entry costs about $20.

 This was not always a place for visitors.
 Through the mid-twentieth century, Ocho Rios was a quiet bauxite shipping port — aluminum ore, not cruise ships.
-The transformation happened in the 1960s when someone recognized what we all know now: travelers will cross oceans to climb a waterfall.
+The transformation happened in the 1960s when someone recognized what travelers now cross oceans for: the chance to climb a waterfall.
 The industrial cranes became excursion terminals.
-Despite all that change, the warmth of the Jamaican people has not been diluted.
+But despite all that change, the warmth of the Jamaican people has not been diluted.
 "No problem, mon" is not a slogan — it is a philosophy, and I felt it in every interaction, from the taxi driver who pointed out birds along the road to the craft vendor who spent twenty minutes teaching me about Jamaican woodcarving while I bought a small sculpture for $15.

-In 1657, at the Battle of Las Chorreras, English forces defeated the Spanish near these very waterfalls, securing Jamaica's future as a British colony for the next three centuries.
-The Spanish fled into the mountains.
-The English stayed.
-And the name — mangled as it was — survived them both.
-History has a way of clinging to places like this, even when we forget why.
 Ian Fleming chose nearby Goldeneye estate to write his James Bond novels, and from the heights of Mystic Mountain I could finally understand why — the views over Ocho Rios Bay are staggering, the kind of beauty that makes you set down your camera and just look.
+The sea stretched out below us in impossible shades of blue and green, and the white line of breaking waves along the reef looked like lace laid across glass.

 The Cruise Port